 Percy and Harry carry Fred’s body to safety, then Percy rushes off to avenge his brother’s murder.
 Harry looks into Voldemort’s mind, so he can find out his location.
 Instead of fighting, Voldemort remains with Nagini in the Shrieking Shack, awaiting Harry and brooding on the Elder Wand.
 He reaches a conclusion about the latter and sends for Snape while the trio make their way to him under the Invisibility Cloak.
-They arrive in time hear Voldemort tell Snape that he cannot truly possess the Elder Wand while its previous master lives.
+They arrive in time to hear Voldemort tell Snape that he cannot truly possess the Elder Wand while its previous master lives.
 Voldemort believes that because Snape killed Dumbledore, Snape is the true owner of the wand.
-Voldemort orders Nagini to kill Snape and he leave feeling no remorse.
-Harry rushes to Snape’s side as he lay dying.
+Voldemort orders Nagini to kill Snape and he leaves feeling no remorse.
+Harry rushes to Snape’s side as he lies dying.
 Snape gives Harry some of his memories as a final message and dies looking into Harry’s eyes.

 Calendar and Dates

-Sometime in the early hours of the morning after the visit to Gringotts,
+Sometime in the early hours of the morning after the visit to Gringotts.

 Interesting facts and notes

 more giant spiders were climbing the side of the building

 For me this is an appalling image.
 It's also going to be very serious for the defenders atop the tallest towers - the spiders are probably just out of range due to the angle at which the defenders would have to hit them, and they can get to the roof.
 In any case we know from the third task that acromantulas, like giants, are among those inconvenient enemies who either have to be hit in a vulnerable spot (such as the eyes or the roof of the mouth) or with multiple, powerful spells in order to be hurt.

 'Crookshanks?' wheezed Hermione, bent double, clutching her chest.
 'Are you a wizard, or what?'